 In the following years, he played a few minor roles including the role of a tough drill instructor in Stanley Kubrick's Full Metal Jacket.
 The role won him great critical acclaim and a nomination for Golden Globe Award as Best Supporting Actor.

-After that, he hardly had to look back and acted in numerous films including Purple Hearts, Mississippi Burning, The Siege of Firebase Gloria and Dead Man Walking.
+He acted in numerous films, including Purple Hearts, Mississippi Burning, The Siege of Firebase Gloria and Dead Man Walking.

-In an episode (Inmates of Summer) of SpongeBob SquarePants, he contributed by being a voice actor.
+In an episode (Inmates of Summer) of SpongeBob SquarePants, he contributed as a voice actor.